spencerstith/TinySet/README.md

 ```

 You can do this:
 ```java
 new TinySet("SELECT * FROM products").forEach(t ->
     System.out.printf("ID: %d, Name: %s, Cost: %f, Quantity: %d", t.getInt(), t.getString(), t.getBigDec(), t.getInt()));
 ```

-Of if you're just selecting a single item and want an array from that item:
+Or if you're just selecting a single item and want an array from that item:
 ```java
 ArrayList<String> names = new ArrayList<String>;
 new TinySet("SELECT `names` FROM products").forEach(t -> names.add(t.getString()));